rouming/yart/README.md

 # YART
-YART is a just Yet Another Ray Tracing renderer boosted by OpenCL based on lessons from http://scratchapixel.com and http://pbr-book.org
+YART is a just Yet Another Ray Tracer renderer boosted by OpenCL based on lessons from http://scratchapixel.com and http://pbr-book.org

 The main goal is nothing but to learn ray tracing algorithms and